Sahedeva/doughnutsrock/w07/d05/README.md

 # Practicing AJAX

-**Note: This can be a pair programming activity or done independently.**

 You're about to write a lot of AJAX-backed JavaScript using jQuery for our little Doughnut Shop app.

 Make use of the fantastic and delicious https://api.doughnuts.ga API.
 Your task is to use your JS skills to list out all the doughnuts in our database and get our form working so we can add more.